sudhanva-if/Project1DAA/README.md

   j = 2 * j
 }

-for the grap analysis run the code multiple times unill to get the proper comparison of the graph
+for the grap analysis run the code multiple times unill to get the proper comparison of the graph.
+It might take few times